Acupuncture for Dizziness

 - Liver Blood deficiency — dizziness on standing, with floaters, blurry vision, dry eyes, period irregularities; common in menstruating women.

-Acupuncture treatment
+Acupuncture treatment for dizziness

 Treatment is tailored to the pattern.
 Core points include GV 20 (Baihui) at the vertex (the “Hundred Meetings”, where all Yang channels converge), Yintang at the forehead, GB 20 (Fengchi) and GB 21 (Jianjing) for the neck/head.
 For Liver Yang rising add LV 3 (Taichong) and GB 43.
 For Phlegm-Damp add ST 40 (Fenglong) and ST 36.
 For Qi-Blood deficiency add BL 20 (Pishu), SP 6 and ST 36.
 For Kidney deficiency add KD 3 (Taixi), BL 23 (Shenshu) and GV 4 (Mingmen).